shadowboxdev/gulp-pkg-json-cleanse/README.md

 # gulp-pkg-json-cleanse

-Remove properties from the source __package.json__ file for production
+Remove properties from the source __package.json__ file for production.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing